Click to open module...

 A. GTT carries out data privacy impact assessments on all aspects of its business, both internally and for products used by our customers.
 GTT applies privacy by design via governance processes such as architecture boards and as a key milestone at the beginning of every project.

-Q. Can my solution or service from GTT be tailored for my organisation’s GDPR compliance needs?
+Q. Can my solution or service from GTT be tailored for my organization’s GDPR compliance needs?

 A. Yes, GTT can tailor any bespoke service for our customers’ requirements and to meet GDPR.
 We have several cyber security offerings that can help our customers achieve a strong level of cyber security maturity, and with it, GDPR compliance.